lmnewey/stackson/README.md

 This is just a play thing, i want to distribute work tasks to headless devices So Im starting with a simple agent that gathers data about a host, and it can take on simple commands and even short python scripts.

-It has a deploy function so if you point it at another host is will SSH to it and replicate another python script there which is intended to install the agent
+It has a deploy function so if you point it at another host it will SSH to it and replicate another python script there which is intended to install the agent
 Ive only spent a couple of hours on it today so i will work to make it better as i find time.
 Encryption is high on the list of items to look at.

 The configureable item atm is really just the broker.
 You have to send payloads to it using what ever mqtt client you have atm